top of page

 Kemelman

-He was equally a great scholar in secular studies.
-In South Africa he read his BA and MA through UNISA.
-He later obtained a Doctorate in Literature (D. Litt) from Yeshiva New York University and Columbia University.
-He also read a PhD in philosophy at the University of Cape Town (UCT).
+He was also a highly regarded scholar in secular studies.
+In South Africa, he earned his BA and MA through UNISA.
+He later earned a Doctorate in Literature (D. Litt) from Yeshiva New York University and Columbia University.
+Additionally, he completed a PhD in philosophy at the University of Cape Town (UCT).

-Rabbi Kemmelman was instrumental in building the local mikva in Vryburg.
-This of the local Jewish kids served as a pool for so many.
-Blessed with a great singing voice he established a popular choir.
+Rabbi Kemmelman played a key role in building the local mikva in Vryburg, which served the local Jewish children.
+He was blessed with a remarkable singing voice and established a popular choir.

 In his memoir, Seymour Hoffman noted: